zf3/volumio_touch_display_lite/plugin/readme.md

  - Add choice of "dark mode".
  - Add "default directory" setting.
  - Add repeat button.
+ - Add a real settings screen, with our own virtual keyboard.
  - Bump Flutter to 2.8.1.

 0.1.0 - 2021-12-19